eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

-# Queue system
+# Queueing system

 ## Why my jobs on CSCS machines don't start?

 ### Q: My jobs at CSCS do not start at the moment.
 Why is it so?
 When can I expect the jobs to start?

-Please check the priority of your submitted job: your jobs will have less priority if your are overusing the budget.
+Please check the priority of your submitted job: your jobs will have less priority if your are overusing the budget and you will likely wait more in the queue if you set a longer wall time.
 You can check the usage of your budget against what is expected typing the command `monthly_usage`.

 Please have a look at the CSCS User Portal for more details on how to check your budget.